Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 	* Real time logs are printed with time stamp, user is not allowed to disable timestamp.
 	* If test suites are executed in parallel then separate real time log file will be produced per test suite.
 	* Real time log file will roll over at 20MB of file size.
 	* Real time logs cannot be disabled.
+If `RealTimeLogEventListener` is not provided then log file will remain empty.

 * Usage:
 	* Collect send receive events in real time with time stamp.